magzhanzhumaly/magzhanzhumaly/README.md

 - 👀 I’m interested in iOS development
 - 🌱 I’m currently learning algorithms and data structures to solve as much problems in leetcode as possible
 - 💞️ I’m looking to collaborate on startups / find vacancies related to iOS development
-- 📫 How to reach me: magzhanzhumaly@gmail.com or @magzhanzhumaly in other social networks.
+- 📫 How to reach me: magzhanzhumaly@gmail.com or @magzhanzhumaly in all social networks.

 <!---
 magzhanzhumaly/magzhanzhumaly is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.